Senior Academic – Years 7 to 11

 It is difficult to overstate the importance of history in shaping our modern world.
 We live with the consequences of the past every day.
 Employers and universities value history as a highly worthwhile subject of study because it develops skills that can be applied in a wide range of situations.

 History is an engaging and enjoyable way to develop analytical and communication skills.
 It provides an excellent foundation for a variety of careers, including advertising, archaeology, history, journalism, law, marketing, media, professional services, policing, politics, research, and teaching.
 Some of our pupils plan to study sciences, particularly medicine, at university and choose history because they recognise the importance of strong essay-writing skills at degree level.
-Our staff and pupils work hard to achieve consistently excellent results, and many students have gone on to study history at highly reputable universities.
+Our staff and pupils work hard to achieve consistently excellent results, and many pupils have gone on to study history at highly reputable universities.

 Year 7 – 9 Curriculum Outline